stonemjs/docs/src/docs/essentials/incoming-event.md

 - A metadata store (if set by middleware)
 - Fallback to `'light'` if not found

-No need to manually inspect cookies, query strings, or params — the browser event does it all for you.
+No need to manually inspect cookies, query strings, or params, the browser event does it all for you.
 This makes your code cleaner and more maintainable, as you can rely on a consistent API for accessing data regardless of its source.
 Feel free to use the specific accessors if you need to be explicit about the source.